Last updated: 2026-04-20

 Should You Buy the 2025 Lexus GX?

-A pre-purchase inspection is recommended for used examples, with particular attention to suspension (2).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to suspension (2).
+An extended warranty is worth pricing out.

-Compared to the 2026 Lexus GX.
+Compared to the 2026 Lexus GX, which scored 6 points higher.
 See also the 2024 Lexus GX for an earlier comparison.

 Pros